-Bless their hearts, the Archaeological Institute of America is at it again with their hatred (might be a strong word, distaste? loathing?) of Open Access.
+The Archaeological Institute of America is at it again with their hatred (might be a strong word, distaste? loathing?) of Open Access.
 The president has come out with a new letter to

 clarify, about the AIA’s position toward open access.

 It is basically a more articulated version of their old letter in which they came out against Open Access.
-Now, I use the term fail not as a put down but in the Twitter sense of the word e.g. you made a mistake, now would be a good time to learn from said mistake.
+Now, I use the term fail in the title not as a put down but in the Twitter sense of the word e.g. you made a mistake, now would be a good time to learn from said mistake.
 However, the AIA does not seem to be learning from their mistakes.
 Here is their rational about why they are against Open Access-

 The AIA does have concerns, however.
 Our primary objection to the bill is to its mandate that the published research reports be made available online and free six months after publication.
 This time frame is too short: the AJA depends on subscriptions, especially institutional, for its financial survival.
 If libraries could get access to its articles free within six months they would rightly cancel their subscriptions and wait.
 Free online access would also force us to increase subscription prices to the extent that we lose revenue from reprints or access to our archive.